This week’s guest columnist is Dr. Lindsey Guidry, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

-Asthma has been with us for millenia.
-The ancient Greek physician Hippocrates, inventor of the Hippocratic Oath, first used the term (from the Greek aazein, “to pant”).
-The Greeks had treatments- adding ephedra (an epinephrine-like drug) to red wine, and smoking stramonium, an atropine analog.
-They weren’t entirely on the ball though, thinking that adding owl’s blood to the wine helped too.
+Asthma, and asthma treatments, have been with us for millenia.
+The ancient Greek physician Hippocrates (writer of the physician’s Hippocratic Oath) coined the term “aazein,” meaning “to pant.”
+The Greeks had some reasonable asthma treatments, like adding ephedra (an epinephrine-like drug) to red wine; or smoking stramonium, an atropine analog.
+They also had whackier ideas, like adding owl’s blood to the wine too.

 Today’s treatment is more science-based.
 As we mentioned above, asthma is the lung’s response to irritants like dust, smoke and pollution, cold viruses, and allergens.
 First, muscles in the airway lining tighten up, constricting air passage to keep out what’s irritating.
 After continued insult, the airways become inflamed and swollen, further impinging air movement.
 Finally, the lungs secrete mucus to wash out the irritants.
 This mucus gets dried out and sticky with heavy breathing, further clogging things up.